Characters of the Devil May Cry series: White Rabbit

 The White Rabbit is an antagonist in the Devil May Cry 3 tie-in manga, later reimagined as the main antagonist of the Netflix series.
 Originally a demon possessing the White Rabbit Doll of a girl named Alice, and covertly hired Dante to rescue her in order to lure him and Vergil and watch them in action, only to be killed by Vergil.

-In the Netflix series, the White Rabbit was originally a human orphan, with a love for Lewis Carroll's book Alice in Wonderland, who accidentally was transported to the demon world, where he was adopted by lesser demons attempting to survive, growing up and devising a way to use random minor portals to take lesser demons as refugees to the human world.
-When humans massacred the refugees and left him barely alive, he started using demon blood to gain powers, becoming a terrorist with a rabbit mask and a black suit, focused on destroying the barrier created by Sparda, coming into conflict with Dante.
-In the Netflix series, White Rabbit's English voice is provided by Hoon Lee.
+In the Netflix series, the White Rabbit was originally a human orphan, with a love for Lewis Carroll's book Alice in Wonderland, who accidentally was transported to the demon world, where he was adopted by lesser demons attempting to survive, growing up and devising a way to use some minor portals to take lesser demons as refugees to the human world.
+When humans massacred the refugees and left him barely alive, he started using demon blood to gain powers, then becoming a terrorist who wears a rabbit mask and a black suit.
+His goal is to destroy the barrier that Sparda created to separate the worlds of demons and humans and he comes into conflict with Dante.
+The White Rabbit is voiced by Hoon Lee.

+William Baines

+William Baines is an antagonist in Netflix’s Devil May Cry animated series, serving as the corrupt Vice President of the United States and leader of the anti-demon organization Dark Realm Command, where his fanatical, religiously driven desire to wage a "holy war" against the demon realm leads him to manipulate others and pursue genocidal policies under the guise of protecting humanity.
+However, he completely fails to realize he is merely a pawn being used and manipulated by Arius.
+Baines is voiced by Kevin Conroy in the first season, with Ian James Corlett providing additional dialogue in episodes 3 & 8 and all of the second season.